Eric S. Peterson

 Co-published with The Salt Lake Tribune.
 But legislation expunging eviction records shows bipartisan support.

 Salt Lake Apartment Complex Hikes Rent After Receiving the Most Federal Aid in Utah

 Co-published with The Salt Lake Tribune.
 Tenants of a Utah apartment complex said property managers “wouldn’t fix anything,” while increasing the rent and filing lawsuits against …

 Report: Utah Disbursed 39% of Federal Rental Assistance by Fall Deadline

 Co-published with The Salt Lake Tribune.
 The state will continue paying landlords for application assistance but stop funding advocacy groups.

 For Utah renters, a 3-day eviction notice often shows up before federally mandated 30-day notice

 Co-published with The Salt Lake Tribune.
 Eviction notices can be a tactic of harassment or intimidation, renters and activists say.

 Co-published with the Utah Investigative Journalism Project and The Salt Lake Tribune.
-Under the new law, Utah landlords will have to disclose fees that were previously hidden in …
+Utah could use federal funds for eviction prevention programs—instead of just paying landlords’ legal …